lussytea/english-for-designers/03-aboutness/case-study.md

 ![dezikoleda-reviews](https://user-images.githubusercontent.com/79570985/142790909-f74e0a5e-b8c3-4b70-b354-e9532f9faf18.png)

 ### But children, this fairy tail has no happy end.
-An ugly emergency has arrived and the event must be moved.
+An ugly state of emergency has arrived and the event must be moved.
 But even that happens!

 # MERRY CHRISTMAS!
 And see you maybe sometimes in Příbram!